-Now fast-forward to 2005.
+Fast-forward to 2005.
 Microsoft announced a new set of services and products that were designed to extend the user experience on Windows.
-This new suite was called Windows Live, which you might recognize in products like the now open source Windows Live Writer and Windows Live Essentials.
+This new suite was called Windows Live, which you might recognize in products like the now open-source Windows Live Writer and Windows Live Essentials.

 The Windows Live brand was discontinued in 2012.
-Some of the services and products were integrated directly into the Windows operating system (e.g. apps for Windows 8 and 10), while others were separated and continued on their own (e.g. Windows Live Search became Bing), while others were simply axed.
+Some of the services and products were integrated directly into the Windows operating system (e.g. apps for Windows 8 and 10), while others were separated and continued on their own (e.g. Windows Live Search became Bing), and the rest were simply discontinued.

 Around that same time, Microsoft introduced Outlook.com, which was essentially a rebranding of Windows Live Hotmail with an updated user interface and improved features.
 Many people incorrectly refer to this as Outlook Online.
 (There’s no such thing.)

-To add to the confusion, current users were allowed to keep their @hotmail.com email addresses, but new users can no longer create accounts with that domain.
-Instead, new users can only create @outlook.com addresses, even though both email addresses use the same email service.
+To add to the confusion, existing Hotmail users were allowed to keep their @hotmail.com email addresses but new users could no longer create email accounts with that domain.
+Instead, new users could only create @outlook.com addresses, even though both email accounts used the same email service.

 So as of right now, Outlook.com is the official name of Microsoft’s email service, which was formerly known as Hotmail and Windows Live Hotmail.

 Back in the golden days, the Hotmail website was the web interface for the Hotmail email service.
 There was no brand mismatch.
 The services were one in the same.
 Whenever you said “Hotmail,” people always knew what you were talking about.